Guide to taking your pension early and continuing to work

 Sudden lifestyle changes are usually stressful, even when they involve being under less pressure, and many people in early retirement miss the structure and purpose that working brings.

-What’s more, working full-time doesn’t give you much time to think about retirement, or any real sense of what it might be like.
+What’s more, working full-time doesn’t give you much time to think about retirement or get any real sense of what it might be like.

-So entering a partial retirement first may give you not only a valuable taste of what’s to come, but also the time and knowledge you need to plan ahead for the real thing.
+So, entering a partial retirement first may give you not only a valuable idea of what’s to come but also the time and knowledge you need to plan ahead for the real thing.

-Remember, your financial adviser can also help a lot with the practical and personal sides of preparing for retirement.
+Remember, a financial adviser can also help a lot with the practical and personal sides of preparing for retirement.